On the local in time well-posedness of an elliptic-parabolic ferroelectric phase-field model: Proof of the elliptic regularity results

 \subsection{Proof of Theorem \ref{2d mixed}}

 In this section we give the proof of Theorem \ref{2d mixed}.
-The main ingredient is Theorem 6.2 from \cite{HDJonssonKneesRehberg2016}, which will be restated in Theorem \ref{higherorder} given below.
-To introduce the result we firstly fix some notations: \begin{itemize} \item Let $0<l\leq d$.
-Let $\Lambda\subset\R^d$ be closed and $\rho$ be the restriction of the $l$-dimensional Hausdorff measure $\mathcal{H}_l$ on $\Lambda$.
-Then $\Lambda$ is called an $l$-set, if there exist two positive constants $c_1,c_2$ that satisfy
+The main ingredient is Theorem 6.2 from \cite{HDJonssonKneesRehberg2016}, which will be restated in Theorem \ref{higherorder} below.
+To introduce the result we firstly fix some notation.
+Let $m\in\N$.
+For $1\leq i\leq m$ and $\gggg_i\subset\partial\Omaga$ we define the space